 - Der Ferne Klang (Schreker) – click [here]

-- Loge’s Hidden Operatic Gems – the outstanding operatic scholar, Spanish member who goes by “Loge” publishes here a series of in-depth analyses of his favorite operas.
-Click [here] for the series translated into English by our senior editor “Schigolch” and [here] for the original articles in Spanish (browse the forum, they're scattered around).
-Ready, are:
+- Loge’s Hidden Operatic Gems – the outstanding operatic scholar, Spanish member who goes by “Loge” published here some in-depth analyses of his favorite operas.
+Click [here] for the series translated into English by member “Schigolch” and [here] for the original articles in Spanish (browse the forum, they're scattered around).
+They are:

 - Mireille (Gounod) – click [here]